Analysis | The Keys to Speed in Race for Vaccine, and Its Perils

 Both countries have said they are using special regulatory provisions to deploy vaccines before they have undergone full testing.
 In June, a vaccine developed by the company CanSino Biologics was approved for use by China’s military.
 In July, China authorized a shot made by developer Sinopharm for people such as medical workers who are at high risk of exposure to the coronavirus, according to a National Health Commission official.
 Russian authorities said in August that they would start mass inoculation with a vaccine, dubbed Sputnik V, as soon as October.
 The shot is being developed by Moscow’s Gamaleya Institute, the Defense Ministry and the sovereign Russian Direct Investment Fund.
-The use of these vaccines outside of clinical trials raised concerns among researchers and regulators elsewhere.
+Early data found it produced an antibody response with no adverse effects, although some scientists cast doubt on the results.
+The use of such vaccines outside of clinical trials raised concerns among researchers and regulators elsewhere.

 The use of vaccines that aren’t fully tested puts people who get the jabs at an elevated risk of side effects that might have been discovered in clinical trials.
 The moves by Russia and China could place pressure on other governments to rush ahead of regulators and skip key safety steps as well.
 Guidance from the U.S. Food and Drug Administration leaves open the possibility of a so-called Emergency Use Authorization for a Covid-19 vaccine.
 To receive an EUA, a developer must show a product “may be effective,” whereas evidence of “effectiveness” is needed for full-scale approval.
 The FDA is required to determine “that the known and potential benefits of the product, when used to diagnose, prevent, or treat the identified disease or condition, outweigh the risks and that there is no adequate alternative.